saltstack/salt/doc/topics/development/tests/index.rst

 .. note::

-    All directories must be structered as Python packages.
+    All directories must be structured as Python packages.
 This means that each directory, including the top-level directory for tests, must contain an `__init__.py` file.
 This file may be empty.
 Any directories which do not contain this file will not be searched for tests.